Supervising Senior Paralegal and Contracts Manager

 • First-rate organizational and analytical skills.

-• Well-developed sense of judgment.
+• Well-developed judgment.

 • Ability to maintain confidentiality and exercise discretion.